 ASG first heard about a new place of worship at St. Frances Cabrini in 2004 at a liturgical conference in California where Jeff met Fr.
 Frank and parishioners.
 After years of prayer, patience and hard work by the entire parish, groundbreaking took place in 2014.
-The new Sanctuary was dedicated during a glorious sunset on May 29, 2016!
+The new worship space was dedicated during a glorious sunset on May 29, 2016!

 The NATIVITY STAR & CROSS window is located in the Narthex above the Main Entry Doors.
 While not highly visible upon entering the Church, this window embraces departing worshipers in benediction with the two most important symbols of Christ’s life on earth: the Star that announced his birth and the Cross representing his return to his Holy Father.
 (Installation photos coming)

 DESCENDING DOVE & NARTHEX-TO-NAVE DOORS & WINDOWS: These are interior windows.
 Their emphasis is on transparency and views through to Baptistry and Nave across to the Crucifix and Altar stained glass.
 With the Baptismal Pool just beyond, the Descending Dove Rose Window depicts the Holy Spirit.
 Its reflective white opal glass animates it in indirect light.
 The Nativity Star and Cross Window, Descending D0ve Window and Altar stained glass lie along the main building axis and trace Christ’s life on Earth from Birth to Baptism to Crucifixion and Resurrection.

 Abstracted wings or feathers extend across the doors and sidelights.
 Because the Narthex also serves as Cry Room, vision through the stained glass at/below eye-level is crucial and the white glass gives way to clear, colorless glass.
 The “water” idea that connects all floor-level stained glass appropriately begins here at the Baptistry.
 Water also represents the oceans that Mother Cabrini crossed many times during her world-wide ministry.
 In west Texas water is a symbol of Life, both corporal and spiritual.
 Water also symbolizes the Rio Grande/Río Bravo del Norte and this parish’s commitment and outreach to her neighbors on both sides of the river.